jpercent/flask-control/README.md

 from flask import Flask, request from flask_control import FlaskController

-# This example demonstrates how to use the FlaskController module.
+# This example demonstrates how to use the flask_control module.
 For more
 # information see http://github.com/jpercent/flask-controller.

 app = Flask(__name__)